sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 ### MapReduce fault tolerance

-Tbh, MapReduce is usually done over hundreds or thousands of worker machines, so normal failure is a significant issue.
+MapReduce is usually done over hundreds or thousands of worker machines, so normal failure is a significant issue.

 To handle normal failure, there exists a "master" worker, which would ping the worker threads periodically and if the worker does not reply in time, the master assumes that it's failed and marks it as such.